rozek/node-red-openai-api/README.md

 ## Usage ##

-By default, any incoming request is logged into the Node-RED Flow Editor's debug pane and simply passed to the Open AI API.
+By default, any incoming request is logged into the Node-RED Flow Editor's debug pane and simply passed to the Open AI API - this is done by a [reusable flow](https://github.com/rozek/node-red-contrib-reusable-flows) node called "ask Open AI".

 ![pre-implemented Open AI API Handlers](OpenAI-API-Handlers.png)

+If you like, you may edit the function node "configure Open AI API access" and enter your Open AI API key and, if need be, your Open AI Organization there - if set, these settings will overwrite related headers in incoming HTTP requests.

+However, if you prefer, you replace the default behaviour of any HTTP endpoint - either by using "not-implemented" or by a node of your won.

 ## Configuring Python Scripts to use this Proxy ##